-Massive structural changes in Pakistan's financial sector raised the concern whether stable relationship between monetary aggregates and inflation exists or not.
-Sassanpour and Moinuddin (1993) reject any structural shift in money demand function as a result of introducing Islamic banking during the mid-1980s.
-Likewise, Khan et al. (2000) also conclude that money demand function is stable.
-However, their sample sizes (1974-1992 and 1972-1999) are unable to fully capture the impact of the financial reforms of the 1990s.
-In particular, the impact of liberalization of interest rates implemented in 1996 was difficult to be captured by the customary inference methods (usually Chow break-point test).
+Similarly, massive structural changes in Pakistan's financial sector raise the concern whether stable relationship between monetary aggregates and inflation exists or not.
+Sassanpour and Moinuddin (1993) rejected any structural shift in money demand function as a result of introducing Islamic banking during the mid-1980s.
+Likewise, Khan, Arby and Lodhi (2000) also concluded that money demand function is stable.
+However, their sample sizes (1974-1992 and 1972-1999 respectively) were unable to fully capture the impact of the financial reforms of the 1990s.
+In particular, the impact of liberalization of interest rates implemented in 1996 was difficult to capture by the customary inference methods (usually Chow break-point test).

-In fact, financial reforms of the 1990s brought significant changes in the Pakistan's financial sector, and raised question on the existence of a stable money demand function and continuation of monetary aggregate targeting regime.
-In case of departure from the existing monetary policy regime, the State Bank of Pakistan (SBP) would have possibilities of using exchange rate, inflation or nominal income as the choice of nominal anchor.
+In fact, financial reforms of the 1990s were implemented due to the consequences of the use of direct instruments of monetary policy such as regulated interest rates, directed credit and dominance of the public sector financial institutions.1 Implementation of financial reforms thus brought significant changes in the Pakistan's financial sector and precisely raises the question on the existence of a stable money demand function and continuation of monetary aggregate targeting regime.
+In case of departure from the existing monetary policy regime, State Bank of Pakistan (SBP) would have possibilities of using exchange rate, inflation or nominal income as the choice of nominal anchor.